PieLabs/pie-docs/developing/packaging.md

 This file will be defined as a `.js` file and should be an ES6 module that is the entry point module for your Custom Element.
 (See examples in [Custom Element](custom-element.md))

-> Important note: You should not bundle / pack your PIE's dependencies in this file, The PIE packaging tool [pie-p](todo) will do that on your behalf.
+> Important: You should not bundle / pack your PIE's dependencies in this file, The [PIE CLI packaging tool](https://github.com/PieLabs/pie-cli) will do that on your behalf.

 ### dependencies

 Define dependencies that need to be include with your PIE when it is run in the browser.
+Care should be taken to only define dependencies that are used in the PIE, and to not add too much download size to the PIE when distributed.

 ### files